The stages of a relationship with a narcissist.

 You even feel pity for the replacement; to them, you no longer hold any resentment.
 Knowing they’re at the start of the journey of everything you’ve just been through.

 Stage thirteen.
 Your clarity becomes clearer day by day.
-They may still be playing games, as you grew stronger and start loving yourself more in every way.
+They may still be playing games as you grow stronger and start loving yourself more in every way.
 You realise what a warped and insane person your ex truly is.
-You give no reaction to the games they try to play, they look rather silly playing alone.
+You give no reaction to the games they try to play.
+They look rather silly playing alone.
 You know they can never change their behaviour.
 You know everything you’ve been through and how you’ve acted is completely normal behaviour that normal people who love and have empathy in that situation would also do.
 Now all the self-doubts you had are starting to waiver.

 Stage fifteen.
 Your positive thoughts are growing day by day.
 You can see clearly in your authentic way, and the future seems brighter than it ever was before.
 For Yourself, you begin to open that new door.

-So whatever stage of the journey you at.
+So, whatever stage of the journey you are at.
 Believe in yourself, happiness again you will achieve.

 The cycle of a relationship with a narcissist.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.